 On May 16, 2017, GasLog Partners commenced an ATM Programme under which the Partnership may, from time to time, raise equity through the issuance and sale of new common units having an aggregate offering price of up to \$100.0 million in accordance with the terms of an equity distribution agreement entered into on the same date.
-Citigroup Global Markets Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated, Credit Suisse Securities (USA) LLC and Morgan Stanley & Co.
-LLC agreed to act as sales agents.
-On November 3, 2017, the size of the ATM Programme was increased to \$144.0 million and UBS Securities LLC was included as a sales agent.
-On February 26, 2019, the size of the ATM Programme was further increased from \$144.0 million to \$250.0 million.
+On November 3, 2017 and February 26, 2019, the size of the ATM Programme was increased to \$144.0 million and to \$250.0 million, respectively.

-No issuances of common units were made under the ATM Programme in 2019.
-Since the commencement of the ATM Programme through December 31, 2019, GasLog Partners has issued and received payment for a total of 5,291,304 common units, with cumulative gross proceeds of \$123.4 million at a weighted average price of \$23.33 per unit and net proceeds of \$121.2 million.
+No issuances of common units were made under the ATM Programme in 2020.
+Since the commencement of the ATM Programme through December 31, 2020, GasLog Partners has issued and received payment for a total of 5,291,304 common units, with cumulative gross proceeds of \$123.4 million at a weighted average price of \$23.33 per unit and net proceeds of \$121.2 million.
 In connection with the issuance of common units under the ATM Programme during this period, the Partnership also issued 107,987 general partner units to its general partner.
 The net proceeds from the issuance of the general partner units were \$2.5 million.